davidchesnut/sp-general-docs/docs/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-net-cli.md

 ---
-title: How to: Create and delete posts and retrieve the social feed by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: c8d68632-1b55-454c-961a-f3ddad731bf6
+title: How to Create and delete posts and retrieve the social feed by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: c8d68632-1b55-454c-961a-f3ddad731bf6
 ---